gabriel-johnson/CoFiPruningTesting/README.md

 * 05/09/2022: We release the pruned model checkpoints on RTE, MRPC and CoLA!
 * 04/01/2022: We released [our paper](https://arxiv.org/pdf/2204.00408.pdf) along with pruned model checkpoints on SQuAD, SST-2, QNLI and MNLI.
 Check it out!

+## Changes from Original Repo

+### Setup Changes

+Dataloading had been done just in ```main()``` of ```run_glue_prune.py```.
+This has since been changed to a local function ```load_data``` that may be called multiple times.
+This allows you to create an array of each dataset that the model will be trained on.

+Many other sections of ```main()``` in ```run_glue_prune.py``` have been modified.
+Many are now implemented in ```for``` loops to accomadte more than one dataset.
+Some of these loops are only entered if there are multiple tasks, however as currently setup this repository may not be suitable for single tasks.

+Each train, validation, and test dataset samples now get appeneded with a special token indicating their task.
+This is essential for knowing which output head to use during training, validation, and testing.

+The training dataset is now an array of each tasks' training set.
+Which task to choose from is explained below.
+The same is true for the evaluation set, however, the evaluation is done for each task individually.
+Testing is to be done on one task at a time.

+### Model Changes

+The most major change is that the model now has an output head for each task.
+This has proven to be the only way to have succesful multi task pruning for this implementation.
+Each output head is initialized with weights for a pretrained version of BERT corresponding to the task that head is responsible for.

+Furthermore, there are now teacher models for each task.
+These teachermodels are again already finetuned BERT models corresponding to the task, and the same mdoels whose output heads correspond to the student models'.

+### Training Changes

+Training has been modified in a few key ways.
+Firstly, evaluation is run for each task seperatly, rather than as a whole.
+This allows the loss for each individual task to be calculated seperarly.
+This is then used in the dataloading, the second major change.
+There is currently dataloading that is similar to annealed sampling, but it also incorperates the loss of each task.
+The probability that a given task will be selected to be trained on next is sqrt(training_set_size) * loss_for_task.
+Finally, evaluation is run less frequently after 5000 global steps.

 ## Quick Links

 - [☕ CoFiPruning: Structured Pruning Learns Compact and Accurate Models](#-cofipruning-structured-pruning-learns-compact-and-accurate-models)